Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Method

 \subsection{Denoising Edge Estimator with Optional Diffusion-Style Refinement}

 Our edge estimator is a 2D U-Net that takes a possibly corrupted histogram $\tilde{H}$, coordinate channels, and a sample-size embedding $\log n$ as input.
-Intuitively, the network is trained to clean up noisy empirical histograms.
-Finite samples produce irregular grids even when the underlying copula is smooth, so we train the model to map those noisy inputs to more accurate density estimates.
+The network is trained to denoise finite-sample histograms, whose bin counts can be irregular even when the underlying copula is smooth.
 The deployed one-shot map is

-with $\tilde{H}=H$ at test time.
-The network is trained on synthetic bivariate copulas spanning Gaussian, Student-$t$, Archimedean families (Clayton, Gumbel, Frank, Joe), two-parameter Archimedean BB1/BB7 families, rotations, and mixtures.
+where $\tilde{H}=H$ at test time.
+The scalar sample-size embedding is injected through FiLM conditioning in the U-Net blocks, and the output head represents a clipped log-density.
+This preserves positivity after exponentiation while avoiding unbounded logits in the tails.
+The network is trained on synthetic bivariate copulas spanning Gaussian, Student-$t$, Archimedean families (Clayton, Gumbel, Frank, Joe), two-parameter Archimedean BB1/BB7 families, rotations, conditional pair-copula examples, and complex synthetic patterns.
 During training, we corrupt the conditioning histogram with a scalar noise level and train the network to recover the clean density.
 In the default checkpoint this corruption interpolates the empirical histogram toward the uniform density as the corruption level increases.
 This design lets one checkpoint handle histograms across a broad range of finite-sample noise levels while keeping deployment simple: the estimator used throughout the paper is still a one-shot edge fit.

-This denoising view should be interpreted as robustness augmentation on a continuous grid signal, not as a probabilistic model for histogram counts.
-Before normalization, exact count noise is multinomial; after normalization, the histogram is a continuous object with sample-size-dependent fluctuations.
-Positivity and exact copula validity are enforced separately by the output parameterization and the IPFP projection, rather than by the corruption model itself.
+Thus, the denoising view is a robustness augmentation for a continuous grid signal, rather than a probabilistic count model: counts are multinomial before normalization and become sample-size-dependent continuous fluctuations after normalization.
+Positivity is enforced by the output parameterization, and copula marginal constraints are enforced by IPFP rather than by the corruption model.